wpallstars/fix-plugin-does-not-exist-notices/README.md

 ## Changelog

+### 1.6.6
+* Fixed issue with "Remove Notice" link not appearing on missing plugin rows
+* Fixed issue with automatic removal of plugin references without user action
+* Fixed notice positioning to ensure it appears below error messages
+* Restored pointer triangle to indicate relationship with error message
+* Improved detection of missing plugins in the plugin list
+* Enhanced scroll functionality to work with all plugin types

+### 1.6.5
+* Fixed duplicate notices issue - now only one notice appears below error messages
+* Changed notice heading to "Fix Plugin Does Not Exist Notices ☝️"
+* Updated explanatory text to be more clear about the removal process
+* Changed "Remove Reference" link text to "Remove Notice" for better clarity
+* Made "(File Missing)" text bold and red for better visibility
+* Fixed scroll functionality to work with all plugin rows
+* Improved JavaScript to prevent multiple notices from appearing

 ### 1.6.4
 * Updated version management to ensure consistent patch version increments
 * Improved documentation for version update process